 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

-U.S. stock index futures pointed to a higher open on Wall Street on Friday, after the all-important non-farm payrolls report for November.
+U.S. stock index futures pointed to a slightly lower open on Wall Street on Wednesday.